heremaps/gluecodium/docs/documentation_conventions.md

 ### Documentation comments
 Comments included between `<** @description:` and `**>` markup are documentation comments and are fully reflected in the generated code.
+Markdown can be used for formatting.
 Some transformations are applied to these documentation comments.
 Most transformations just add documentation comments markup appropriate for the target language, as described below.

 ### Deprecation messages
 Comments included between `<** @deprecated:` and `**>` markup (can be combined with `@description`